Skip to content

 Kimchi

-Most often, Chinese cabbage is used, mixed with other vegetables such as carrots and turnips.
-All seasoned with hot pepper, ginger, salt and garlic.
-Like sauerkraut, kimchi ferments in jars for a week or so.
-It's a delicious accompaniment to any main course.
+Most often, Chinese cabbage is used which is mixed with other vegetables, including carrots and turnips.
+Everything is seasoned with hot pepper, ginger, salt, and garlic.
+Just like sauerkraut, kimchi ferments in pots for about a week.
+It is delicious as an accompaniment to any main dish.

 Kombucha

-Kombucha is a slightly sweet effervescent beverage made by fermenting sweet tea with bacteria and yeast.
-To enable the tea fermentation to take place, it is essential to have on hand a gelatinous disk-shaped starter culture commonly known as the kombucha mother or the SCOBY (symbiotic colony of bacteria and yeast)..
-This culture is available at all La Boite à Grains.
+Kombucha is a slightly sweet effervescent beverage produced from the fermentation of sweet tea using bacteria and yeast.
+In order to allow the fermentation of the tea to take place, it is essential to have on hand a starting culture in the shape of a gelatinous disc commonly called mother kombucha or kombucha.
+SCOBY (symbiotic colony of bacteria and yeast).
+This culture is available in all branches of La Boite à Grains.

-Kombucha is easy to prepare, and the final product is ready to drink within 7 to 14 days of fermentation.
+Preparing kombucha is simple to make and the final product is ready within 7 to 14 days following the start of fermentation.

 Kefir

-Kefir is a subtly carbonated drink with a tangy taste, produced by fermenting milk.
+Kefir is a subtly carbonated drink with a tangy taste resulting from the fermentation of milk.

-Fermenting milk requires kefir grains, small whitish balls that look like cauliflower florets.
-Kefir takes just three days to ferment.
-It is drunk like liquid yoghurt and provides several strains of probiotics.
+Milk fermentation requires kefir grains, small whitish balls that look like cauliflower florets.
+It only takes three days of fermentation for the kefir to be ready.
+It drinks like liquid yogurt and provides several strains of probiotics.
 Kefir improves lactose digestion2.
-Its nutrients (proteins, vitamins and minerals) are more easily assimilated than those from milk.3.
+Its nutrients (proteins, vitamins and minerals) are more assimilable than those from milk3.

 Kefir water

-Kefir water is a fizzy, lightly sweetened, dairy-free probiotic beverage.
-To ferment the water, you need fruit and water kefir grains, available in stores.
-These look like small translucent crystals and are packed with beneficial bacterial cultures.
-Like dairy kefir, water kefir is ready in less than three days, and the grains are reusable.
+Kefir water is a sparkling dairy-free probiotic drink that is lightly sweetened.
+Water fermentation requires fruit as well as water kefir grains, available in stores.
+These look like small translucent crystals and are full of beneficial bacterial cultures.
+Just like dairy kefir, kefir water is ready in less than three days and its grains are reusable.

 Sourdough

-A baker's faithful ally, sourdough is easy to prepare at home, provided you have flour and non-chlorinated water on hand.
-Floured water is transformed into sourdough by natural yeasts and bacteria.
-This process takes 7 to 10 days, depending on ambient conditions.
+A faithful ally of the baker, sourdough is easily prepared at home provided you have flour and non-chlorinated water on hand.
+Floured water forms leaven thanks to natural yeasts and bacteria.
+This process takes 7 to 10 days depending on ambient conditions.

-Sourdough bread is easier to digest than yeast bread, and its minerals are more easily assimilated.
-Some gluten-intolerant people can eat sourdough bread without any problem, even if the flour used contains gluten.4.
+Sourdough bread is more digestible than yeast bread and its minerals are more assimilable.
+Some people who are gluten intolerant can eat sourdough bread without problem, even if the flour used contains gluten.4.

-Sourdough also gives finished products a longer shelf life.
-In fact, sourdough bread can be kept for up to a week at room temperature without drying out.
+Sourdough also gives its finished products better preservation.
+In fact, sourdough bread can easily be stored for a week at room temperature without drying out.

 Beet kvass

-Kvass is a beverage similar to Kombucha, with many variations.
-Originating in Russia, kvass is the result of fermenting beet in lightly salted water.
-To activate fermentation, sauerkraut juice or any other fermentation is required, as beet alone does not contain the necessary organisms.
+Kvass is a beverage similar to Kombucha with multiple variations.
+Coming from Russia, kvass is the result of the fermentation of beets placed in lightly salted water.
+In order to activate fermentation, sauerkraut juice or other fermentation is necessary since beetroot does not contain the necessary organisms on its own.

 Dare to explore!